Tag: Winter

 How I’m coping with Seasonal Affective Disorder

 I am a lover of all seasons, but as long as I could remember, I have always struggled with the dreary darkness of November here in Canada.
-The lack of daylight, the gloomy skies and the bone-chilling cold are but a mere reminder of the long winter ahead of us for the next five months.…
+The lack of daylight, the gloomy skies and the bone-chilling cold are but a bleak reminder of the long winter ahead of us for the next five months.…

 -

-Farewell to Winter Sunsets
+Winter Sunsets

 -